 SO.
 If you are starting to feel down because you’re not on a Hawaiian vacation like so and so or losing lots of time scrolling mindlessly, limit your time on social media.

-Confide in a friend, counselor or other trusted person about how you are feeling.
+Confide in a friend, counselor or other trusted person about how you are feeling and your need for emotional support.
 A good cry with a friend is healing medicine.

 Don’t be afraid to seek professional therapy via traditional or telemedicine.
 We live in a world of amazing resources and thankfully mental health is de-stigmatizing more and more everyday.